-This is a quick, easy and relatively mild tomato salsa recipe which can liven up all kinds of dishes – roast lamb and Formula One pea tarts to name just a couple – without overpowering them.
+This is a quick, easy and relatively mild tomato salsa recipe which can liven up all kinds of dishes – roast lamb (or simmered lamb) and Formula One pea tarts to name just a couple – without overpowering them.
 It will keep for about a week in the fridge but it’s not acidic enough to preserve in a glass preserving jar.

 Recipe for difference-making tomato salsa

 - 1 banana shallot, or alternatively you can use spring onions